enyojs/ares-project/hermes/README.md

 You must Frist install the box.net sync app for this to work

-Just a quick simple way to get to Box.net using the local file system pointed to the Sync folder on your PC/Srever
+Just a quick simple way to get to Box.net using the local hermes file system pointed to the Sync folder on your PC/Srever

+make a secound copie of the

+		{
+			"active":true,
+			"id":"home",
+			"icon":"$harmonia/images/providers/home-32x32.png",
+			"name":"Home Directory",
+			"type": ["filesystem"],
+			"provider": "hermes",
+			"command":"@NODE@", "params":[
+				"@INSTALLDIR@/hermes/fsLocal.js", "--level", "http", "--pathname", "/files", "--port", "0", "--root", "@HOME@" ],
+			"useJsonp":false,
+			"verbose": false,
+			"respawn": false
+		},

+change the id  	"id":"home",    to "id":"box",

+change the icon  "icon":"$harmonia/images/providers/home-32x32.png",  to point to a new icon

-Change the ----   \\Documents\\My Box Files\\Default Sync Folder\\       to match the path to match your folder
+change the ----		"@HOME@"    to match the path to match your folder  (works on windows) ----->  " @HOME@\\Documents\\My Box Files\\Default Sync Folder\\ "

-"@INSTALLDIR@/hermes/fsLocal.js", "--level", "http", "--pathname", "/files", "--port", "0", "--root", "@HOME@\\Documents\\My Box Files\\Default Sync Folder\\"

 References: